 I don't see why not!
 A much larger Dutch oven will be needed for that much dough, though.
 My 7 quart Dutch oven would probably work perfectly.
 I don't even think you would have to adjust the baking time.
 Just add a few minutes on the uncovered time if it isn't brown enough after 15 minutes.

 Maybe.
 A cast iron Dutch oven can withstand the intense heat of up to 500F and creates the moist atmosphere inside the pan which gives this no knead artisan bread it's distinctive texture and crunchy crust.
+A regular pot with a lid might be too thin and therefore burn the outside edges and bottom of the bread.

 If you have a very heavy-duty pot or pan with a heavy lid about a 4 quart capacity, then that pot might work.
 Chances are, it's actually a Dutch oven and called by another name.
 Leave a comment below if you make it this way and let us know how it turns out!
+A deep sided cast iron skillet with a domed lid may be the best alternative.

 Where can I buy a cast iron Dutch Oven?